The first disc follows the tracklist of the Fuck The World promo tape (maybe supposed to be one side of a double album F.T.W. / Me Against The World). We replaced songs already released in Me Against The World by alternate mixes or other unreleased from that era. For the second part, we more or less

 This tracklist is the closest thing to the F.T.W. promo tape.
 It has the exact same list of songs, just in a different order.

-2Pac has a first idea for the group name or for their album : DramacyTal.
+2Pac has a new idea for his group of friends or for their album : DramacyTal.
 He is probably still under the choke.
 He is searching for answers about what happened to him, it looked like a trap.
-His suspicions are not yet against Stretch but maybe about other people like Puff Daddy or Henchman.
+His suspicions are not yet against Stretch but maybe about other people like Puff Daddy or James Rosemond aka Jimmy Henchman (Dexter Isaac recognized in 2011 that Henchman engaged him to rob 2Pac...
+Jimmy answered that Dexter has his interests by giving a name...).

 Pictures by Reising & Taylor (1994).